Average Salary in Pakistan and Outsourcing Trends

 Wage guidelines in Pakistan

 For international employers, it can be beneficial to calculate the total cost of an employee by including taxes, social security contributions, and any other mandated compensations.
-This approach aids in ensuring compliance with payment regulations and other labour laws.
+This approach aids in ensuring compliance with payment regulations and other labor laws.

 Similarly, for employees, understanding their disposable income involves considering income tax and other obligatory deductions from their base salary.

 Employers are required to contribute 5% of the employee’s base salary to the pension fund, while the employee contributes 1%.
-However, these deductions do not apply to employees earning more than PKR 400 a day or PKR 10,000 a month.
+However, these deductions do not apply to employees earning more than 400 PKR a day or 10,000 PKR a month.

 Furthermore, according to the law, profitable companies with more than 20 employees must share their profit margins with their employees.
 They are mandated to provide a profit bonus to any employee who has rendered at least 90 days of service in a year.